343 have gotten out of hand on Halo Infinite cosmetics prices

 Halo Infinite store prices are nonsense

 That the game lacks content is a fact, but if in addition the little that there is and that you sell in the store you are out of hand with the prices, then you may end up losing a good base of players.
-And let’s not forget that customization is the key in these types of games, having it poorly balanced is a point that completely ruins the experience.
+And let’s not forget that customization is the key in this type of game, having it poorly balanced is a point that completely ruins the experience.

 The other day my partner Pedro told me how well Apex Legends works at this point, and you compare it with Halo Infinite and it seems that it is the first game to launch 343 … Now another controversy splashes the prices of the cosmetics of the store.
 This is the “Mister Chief” pack that gives whoever buys it a new AI appearance and some emblems, specifically this is what said pack brings: